IshaChouhan01/Inbuilt/README.md

 ---

-## 🙌 Contributing

-Pull requests are welcome!
-Fork the repo, make changes on a new branch, and submit a PR with a clear description.

----

-## 📄 License

-MIT License © 2025 [INBUILT Team]

----

-## ✨ Author

-**Team INBUILT** | Made with 💖 for real well-being.
+Team INBUILT| Made with 💖 for real well-being.